-There are so many places to visit in Connecticut, but there's a common theme; before you take Interstate 95 to check them out, you need car insurance.
+There are so many places to visit in Connecticut, but there's a common theme; before you take Interstate 95 to check them out, you need car insurance in CT.
 Fortunately, you can get a Connecticut car insurance quote with GEICO in about 15 minutes.

-Take a look at the facts below as you search for car insurance coverage that's a perfect fit for you.
+Take a look at the facts below as you search for car insurance coverage in Connecticut that's a perfect fit for you.
 You can start your Connecticut car insurance quote online.